You want smart political talk without the meltdowns?

 We'll see how many basis points the Fed raises interest rates tomorrow.

-And then on Thursday, we'll see if we're in a recession.
+And then on Thursday, we'll see if I'll find out officially if we're in a recession.

 The Atlanta Fed is predicting negative growth at 1.6%.

-We'll see if they're right, or if Joe Biden's right that we're not gonna hit a recession.
+We'll see if they're right or if Joe Biden's right that we're not going to hit a recession.

-What's gonna happen in your view, David Bonson, to the to the real estate market?
+What's going to happen, in your view, David Bonson, to the real estate market?

 Am I right?